-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 According to the EU General Data Protection Regulation (2016/679) and the Data Protection Law (58/2019), every individual has the right to personal data protection and fair data processing based on consent.

-Regarding employee data, employers may collect, process and use particular data categories to meet obligations and rights under employment, social security and social protection laws or collective agreements.
+Regarding employee data, employers may collect, process and use particular categories of data to meet their obligations and rights under:

 The Data Protection Law provides that consent given by employees does not constitute a legitimate legal basis for processing their data if the processing results in a legal or economic advantage for the employee, unless otherwise allowed by law.